Wr1edt/Torsdagsopgaver-3-Array-Arraylist-and-String/README.md

 ## Task 7: ArrayList

-- 7.a Create three ArrayLists that can hold the following types and assign it at least 3 different values to each of them:
+- 7.a Create three ArrayLists that can hold the following types and assign at least 3 different values to each of them:
   - Integer
   - String
   - Boolean